-Soil Erosion on grassland is generally neglected due to its protective character of dense grass vegetation on soil loss.
-However, recent studies by Meusburger et al. (2010), Konz et al. (2012) and Alewell et al. (2013) show that large amounts of topsoil are mobilized also on grassland in the alpine areas.
+Soil Erosion on grassland is generally neglected due to the protective character of dense grass vegetation on soil loss.
+However, recent studies by Meusburger et al. (2010), Konz et al. (2012) and Alewell et al. (2013) show that large amounts of topsoil are mobilized also on grassland in the alpine areas (Fig. 1).

-For flat and gently sloped regions of Switzerland, a soil erosion modelling approach was already realized by the Centre for Development and Environment University Bern and Agroscope Reckenholz (ERKII) which is currently to be upgraded.
-To complement the ERKII-results and to create a nationwide soil erosion risk map, a risk assessment for the formally excluded mountain zones III, IV and summering grazing zones will be realized by geospatial modelling.
+A soil erosion modeling approach for arable land (Erosionsrisikokarte ERK2; Prasuhn et al. 2013) was already realized by the Centre for Development and Environment University Bern and Agroscope Reckenholz.
+To complement the ERK2-results and to create a nationwide soil erosion risk map, a risk assessment for the (alpine) grassland will be realized by geospatial modeling.

 According to a comprehensive approach, the model is based on the Revised Universal Soil Loss Equation (RUSLE) by Wischmeier & Smith (1978).
-The general soil-loss-equation of RUSLE is a function of six factors:
+The general soil-loss-equation of RUSLE is a function of five factors:

-whereat A is the mean long-time soil loss in t*ha-1*yr-1, R the rain erosivity factor, K the soil erodibility and the parameters L and S describe the length and slope of the relief.
-C deals as an index for soil cover and landuse methods, P as a variable of protection and soil conservation.
+Where A is the mean long-time soil loss in t ha-1 yr-1, R the rain erosivity factor, K the soil erodibility and the parameters L and S describe the length and slope of the relief.
+C is the cover and management factor, P is a factor for protection and soil conservation.

 The main task of the ongoing project is the adaptation of the model parameters which aren’t generally accepted for steep slopes and grassland in alpine areas.
 Furthermore, the project aims the investigation of spatial AND temporal soil erosion patterns by a dynamic soil erosion risk assessment.